Key Takeaways

 By stimulating venous circulation, medical restraint articles generally help to relieve this symptomatology.

-It is however imperative to consult a doctor in the event of significant or persistent tingling, which may require additional examinations.
+It is however imperative to consult a doctor in the event of severe or persistent tingling, which may require additional examinations.

 To prolong the effectiveness of compression articles and ensure good hygiene, some maintenance tips:

-• Renew your retention every 3 to 6 months depending on wear
+- Renew your retainer every 3 to 6 months depending on wear

-If well maintained, medical compression stockings generally last 3 to 6 months on average before losing their effectiveness.
+If well maintained, medical compression stockings and tights generally last 3 to 6 months on average before losing their effectiveness.

 At The Oversized Hoodie®, we recommend that our customers always wash their restraints by hand and dry them flat, without exposing them to high temperatures.
 Proper maintenance extends the life of these medical devices.